Fundamentals Of A Wedding Vendor Contract For Budget Savvy Brides & Grooms

 A. The Integration Clause.

-An integration clause provides that only what is provided within the 4 corners of the contract, and not necessarily what you discussed prior to the contract, is binding This provision can help prevent the other party from claiming that you agreed to something that is not contained in, or even conflicts with, something in the contract.
+An integration clause provides that only what is provided within the four corners of the contract, and not necessarily what you discussed prior to the contract, is binding.
+This provision can help prevent the other party from claiming that you agreed to something that is not contained in, or even conflicts with, something in the contract.

-Sample language.
-“This Agreement supersedes all prior agreements between the parties with respect to its subject matter and constitutes complete and exclusive statement of the terms of the agreement between the parties with respect to its subject matter.”
+“This Agreement supersedes all prior agreements between the parties with respect to its subject matter and constitutes a complete and exclusive statement of the terms of the agreement between the parties with respect to its subject matter.”

 This means that all of the conversations, emails, and text messages prior to the formation of the contract are irrelevant.
 You get what you see in the contract.
 The lesson then, is to carefully review the contract and make sure the important details are there.
 If you and your wedding planner discuss that he or she will go dress shopping with you, make sure there is a provision to that effect in the contract.